 Colon Cancer Prevention

-Colon cancer is the third most diagnosed cancer in men and women.
+Colorectal cancer is the third leading cause of cancer-related deaths in men and in women in the United States, and the second most common cause of cancer deaths in U.S. men and women combined.
 Colon cancer treatment is most effective when the cancer is diagnosed in the earliest stages of the disease.
-Starting at age 50, you should see a gastroenterologist every year for a fecal occult blood test.
-Every five years, you should have a barium enema and a flexible sigmoidoscopy.
-Every 10 years you should have a colonoscopy.
+At age 45 to 50, you should have a screening colonoscopy, barium enema or flexible sigmoidoscopy.
+If you have a family history of colon cancer, possibly even earlier.

 Polyps that develop from the inner wall of the large intestine are what cause colon cancer.
-Regular screenings by a gastroenterologist are important because colon polyps and early colon cancer symptoms are often not detectable.
+Regular screenings by a gastroenterologist such as colonoscopies are important because colon polyps, and early colon cancer symptoms are often not detectable.
 The earlier the diagnosis, the greater the chance for survival.

 - Intensity modulated radiation therapy (IMRT)

 - Frameless stereotactic radiosurgery to precisely target tumors in various areas of the body

 - CyberKnife® VSI™ Robotic RadioSurgery System, which delivers high doses of radiation with pinpoint accuracy